TeamNewPipe/NewPipe/README.md

 ### Features

-* Watch videos and listen to audios (yes, you can listen to YouTube in the background; it will only load and play the audio stream!
-Data-saving FTW!)
+* Watch videos at resolutions up to 4K
+* Listen to audio in the background, only loading the audio stream to save data
-* Popup mode (floating player, aka Picture-in-Picture) (for all you multi-taskers out there)
+* Popup mode (floating player, aka Picture-in-Picture)
 * Watch live streams
 * Show/hide subtitles/closed captions
 * Search videos and audios (on YouTube, you can specify the content language as well)